* IMPORTANT INFORMATION *

 There is no charge for admission.
 Alexandra Park is open throughout the year, although the park is closed to vehicles between dusk and dawn.

 There is car parking within the park in designated areas.
 Low and drop kerbs facilitate disabled parking.
-Car parking is free.
+Car parking is free up to 1 hour but please note; a mobile phone is needed in order to register your parking.
+Further information on the parking is as follows:

 A tarmac path circles the park.
 The majority of areas are wheelchair accessible.